Communist Youth of Austria

 The Communist Youth of Austria (Kommunistische Jugend Österreichs, KJÖ) is an independent youth organization.
 It was associated with the Communist Party of Austria (German: Kommunistische Partei Österreichs, KPÖ) for a long time, but since 2005, the KJÖ has increasingly distanced itself from the federal party.
-However, continues to work closely with the KPÖ in Styria.
+However, it continues to work closely with the KPÖ in Styria.

 History

 1918–1945

-The KJÖ is rooted in the tradition of the Austrian Communist Youth Association (KJV), founded on November 8, 1918.
+The KJÖ, rooted in the tradition of the Austrian Communist Youth Association (KJV), was founded on November 8, 1918.

 The KJV was active in youth work, with several youth delegations visiting the Soviet Union.
 In the early 1930s, state persecution intensified, forcing the KJV to operate under increasingly precarious and often illegal conditions.
 The focus of its activities was on the fight against fascism, frequently resulting in clashes with SA units.
 By 1934, when Engelbert Dollfuss came to power, the KJV had become the most significant antifascist youth movement in Austria.

 During the Spanish Civil War, the KJV was involved in solidarity efforts with the young Spanish Republic, organizing actions such as the "One Machine Gun for Spain" campaign by the Meidling KJV.
 Additionally, 250 KJV members joined the International Brigades.

 Following the Nazi takeover in Austria, conditions for the KJV worsened further.
 Despite waves of arrests, executions, and concentration camps, young Communists continued their fight against fascism.
 They conducted sabotage operations, distributed leaflets denouncing the war and Nazism, and advocated for a free, independent Austria.
 They also sent numerous "subversive" letters to front-line soldiers and attempted to infiltrate the Hitler Youth.
 Many joined partisan groups, though these did not reach the scale or impact of those in Yugoslavia or Greece.

 Others emigrated and founded the youth organization Young Austria in Great Britain.